 - Stopping the medicines that may have caused the problem (such as narcotic drugs) may help.

 - Vitamin deficiencies

 - Weight loss

-Intestinal pseudo-obstruction is a condition in which there are symptoms of intestinal blockage without any physical blockage.
+Intestinal pseudo-obstruction is a condition in which there are symptoms of blockage of the intestine (bowels) without any physical blockage.

 Risk factors include:

 Exams and Tests